nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 09 The Process.markdown

     Pressing `[Ctrl-z]` key combination on the keyboard sends **SIGTSTP** signal to the foreground process.
 It causes the process to suspend execution.

-    Using `kill` command with signal names ensures portability as the signal numbers may vary across operating systems.
+    Using `kill` command with signal names ensures portability as the signal numbers are not portable across operating systems.

 ##